 Polestar Logo

 The logo was made lighter to reflect the discontinuation of the gasoline operation.
-The emblem still only shows part of the star of the two boomerangs, but the use of shades allows to show the volume of the figure.
+The emblem still only shows part of the star formed by the two boomerangs, but the use of shades allows it to show the figure’s volume.
 The image seems cold, made of ice, corresponding to the brand’s name.

 Font and Colors

 The main shades of the image are light gray and white.
-The light tones indicate the snow of the Polar region, which is associated with purity and hints at the concern for the environment and the switch to pollution-free engines.
+The light tones evoke the snow of the Polar region, which is associated with purity and hint at concern for the environment and a shift to pollution-free engines.
 White is the primary color of the brand’s first two electric-powered cars.

 The logo has no alphabetic designations and is understandable for people who speak different languages.

-Polestar has official fonts that they use in their branding.
+Polestar has official fonts it uses in its branding.
 The primary font used in the Polestar logo and other graphics is “GT Walsheim.”

 GT Walsheim is a typeface designed by German designer Noël Leu in 2010.
-It was created based on the traditional Grotesque fonts, which are characterized by clean lines and no serifs, but with some modern modifications.
+It was created based on traditional Grotesque fonts, characterized by clean lines and no serifs, with some modern modifications.
 This typeface comes in several styles: Regular, Medium, Bold, Black, and more.
 It is often used in automotive and tech design due to its modern aesthetic and good readability.

 In addition to GT Walsheim, other fonts may be used in Polestar graphics, but GT Walsheim is the brand’s primary font and is most commonly used in its designs.